bashar-elnashef/Axial-camera-underwater-egomotion-/README.md

 # Drift Reduction in Underwater Egomotion Computation By Axial Camera Modeling

-The implementation of the axial egomotion model described in our paper will be added upon publication of the paper.
+The implementation of the axial egomotion model described in our paper will be uploaded soon.

 ### VAROS Synthetic Dataset Sequence [1]